 Life can feel overwhelming at times.
-Maybe overwhelming and stressed out feels like your new normal.
+Maybe overwhelming and stressed out feels like your new normal, but life is not designed to be this way.
 Are you taking a backseat in your own life because you are so busy caring for everyone else or putting their needs first?
 Are you a young college student trying to adjust to the new demands of your life?
 Perhaps you are a young professional adjusting to your new chapter in life.
 Maybe you are a mom trying to figure out how to balance it all?

 Anxiety, stress, deep sadness, daily demands, the never ending to-do list have a way of taking over and telling us that they are in control.
-I want you to know that it is possible to take back that control and start living the life you want for yourself.
+I want you to know that it is possible to take back that control and start living the life you want for yourself, your true authentic self.
 When I work with women, we focus on what is the most important to you.
 You decide what you want your therapy experience to be like.
 We move at your pace and begin the healing process right where you are.

 If you are ready to feel better and you are ready to make a change, come sit and get cozy on my couch.
 We will get to the root of what is causing you distress and develop a plan for change together.

 You may benefit from therapy if you are experiencing the following:

 - Difficulty sleeping